kevinrenskers/mixedcase.nl/content/articles/2019-04-14-vapor-vs-drf.md

         fields = '__all__'
 ```

 That one little LocationViewSet class does it all: GET, POST, PUT, DELETE and the rest.
-With nested routes, so `locations` fall under a `city`.
+With nested routes, so `location` falls under a `city`.
 It's quite magical!
 But sadly, that's also a little bit of the problem.
 When something doesn't quite behave the way you want it to, you end up fighting the magic.

 The Vapor version is a lot more code (and it doesn't even do PATCH and OPTIONS), but I fully control everything: